 Observance: August through early October

-Lamentably, many elections are decided by unbelievers because Christians fail to become involved in the political life of their communities, state, and nation.
-Often, many Christians and unbelievers alike take the position that there should be a separation of the Church from political interests.
-But in siding with the liberal cause, they deny Jesus Christ His rightful rule over the world.
-As the Apostle Paul began to close his letter to the Christians in the city of Rome, he penned the following benediction:
+During election cycles Christians should become actively involved in the political process.
+Unbelievers decide many elections simply because Christians refuse to be troubled by the simple process that is required to become politically active.
+Some of these same individuals contend that there should be a separation of the Church from political interests.
+But in siding with the liberal cause, they deny Jesus Christ his rightful rule over the world.
+As the Apostle Paul began to close his letter to the Christians in the city of Rome, he penned the following benediction, expressing his political teaching:

 Observance: Second Monday of October